hcientist/OnlinePythonTutor/unsupported-features.md

 - Interfacing with databases, network, filesystem, or other external resources
 - Anything involving GUI programming or GUI/webpage components
 - Multi-threaded, concurrent, or asynchronous code; Python Tutor is only for regular single-threaded execution
-- Importing external 3rd-party libraries (try "Python 3.6 with Anaconda (experimental)" if you want to use more libraries)
+- Importing external libraries (try "Python 3.6 with Anaconda (experimental)" if you want to use more libraries)
-- Editing multiple source code files (Python Tutor is *not* a replacement for an IDE)
+- Editing multiple source code files (Python Tutor is not an IDE)
+- User accounts, saving code as files in the cloud, or integrating with online services like GitHub
-- Integrating with programming environments like Jupyter Notebooks, IDEs, text editors, etc.
+- Integrating with programming environments like Jupyter Notebooks, IDEs, or text editors

 **Other unsupported features:**